haddocking/haddock3/docs/integration_tests.md

 python compare-runs.py -r <path-to-haddock-main-examples-folder>
 ```

-This command will tell you if there are any differences in the CAPRI scores.
+This command will tell you if there are any differences in the CAPRI tables:
-Scores are evaluated with 0.001 tolerance.
+missing rows or columns and different values.
+Numeric scores are evaluated with
+0.001 tolerance.

 If there are differences, likely something went wrong unless you are developing
 code that explicitly affects the CAPRI scores.
 If that is the case, explain it